haineb-zz/ASLHackfest/README.md

 # ASLHackfest
-Adversarial Sciene Lab's repository for the DARPA SDR Hackfest
+Adversarial Science Lab's repository for the DARPA SDR Hackfest

+# Installation
+pip3 install .

+# README for gr-uaslink?
 Step to running flowgraph:

 1. Start flowgraph on RPI: